 (Amended by Ordinance No. 160883, effective June 9, 1988.)
-The rules and regulations of the Bureau of Fire, Rescue and Emergency Services shall be promulgated by the Chief Engineer, subject to approval by the Commissioner In Charge of the Bureau, and the Chief Engineer shall have authority to issue general and special orders which shall be administrative in nature and shall be in addition to or supplemental to the rules and regulations as promulgated by the Chief Engineer and approved by the Commissioner In Charge.
-The rules and regulations and the general or special orders shall govern the conduct of the members of the Bureau of Fire, Rescue and Emergency Services and shall be designed for the efficient and effective functioning of the Bureau.
+The rules and regulations of Portland Fire & Rescue shall be promulgated by the Chief Engineer, subject to approval by the Commissioner In Charge of the Bureau, and the Chief Engineer shall have authority to issue general and special orders which shall be administrative in nature and shall be in addition to or supplemental to the rules and regulations as promulgated by the Chief Engineer and approved by the Commissioner In Charge.
+The rules and regulations and the general or special orders shall govern the conduct of the members of Portland Fire & Rescue and shall be designed for the efficient and effective functioning of the Bureau.